thegetty/ancient-glass/content/catalogue/cat-11.md

 ## Description

-Opaque white ground with purple decoration.
+Opaque white ground with translucent purple decoration.
 Broad, horizontal, translucent rim-disk; very short, cylindrical neck; cylindrical body, wider at the lower part, curving in toward a convex bottom.
 Below the shoulder, two opposing, small vertical ring handles with knobbed tails set at different heights on the body.
 Remains of a whitish core in the interior.

 The body and the handles are made of opaque white glass.
 An unmarvered translucent purple thread is wound around the rim.
 A marvered translucent purple thread is spirally wound 28 times from neck to bottom and dragged alternately nine times upwards and nine times downwards, forming a feather pattern.